 - 2 tbsp white wine vinegar

-Mix the cold potato, cabbage, leek and egg yolk together well.
+- Mix well the cold potato, cabbage, leek and egg yolk.

-Next put the vinegar, white wine, and salt and pepper into a saucepan and bring to the boil, cook down until you have about 2-3 Tablespoons left.
+- Next, put the vinegar, white wine, and salt and pepper into a saucepan and bring to a boil; Cook down until you have about 2-3 Tablespoons left.

-Pop in the cream and bring to the boil again cook until the sauce starts to thicken.
+- Pop in the cream and bring to a boil.
+Again cook until the sauce starts to thicken.

-Place a saucepan of cold water on the stove and season well with salt and bring to the boil.
+- Place a saucepan of cold water on the stove, season well with salt, and bring to a boil.

-Heat the veg oil in a frying pan and carefully lay in the 4 bubbles, cook nice and slowly until golden and then flip over with a fish slice or palette knife, cook for a further 5-6 minutes.
+- Heat the veg oil in a frying pan carefully, lay in the 4 bubbles, cook nice and slowly until golden and then flip over with a fish slice or palette knife.
+Cook for a further 5-6 minutes.
+Keep warm.